 Plagiarism and intellectual property law are two issues that affect every student and every teacher throughout the world.
 Both concepts are concerned with how we use texts - print, digital, visual, and aural - in the creation of new texts.
-This book discusses the explicit teaching of these concepts in an L2 writing classroom.
+And both have been viewed in strongly moral terms, often as acts of 'theft'.
+However, they also reflect the contradictory views behind norms and values and therefore are essential to understand when using all forms of texts both inside and outside the classroom.
+This book discusses the current and historical relationship between these concepts and how they can be explicitly taught in an academic writing classroom.

 Bloch sheds much light on two intertwined topics that have long vexed students, teachers, and school administrators alike: plagiarism and intellectual property.
 By putting these concepts into historical and cross-cultural perspective, Bloch helps us appreciate both the complexity of the issues involved and a pedagogical approach that may take much of the angst out of source text use in a second language.

 - Diane Belcher, Georgia State University, USA

 In this book Joel Bloch, a widely respected scholar of authorship theory and the textual production of multilingual writers, offers a much-needed exploration of the relationship between plagiarism and copyright.
 That this exploration takes place in the context of L2 writing makes this book exponentially more important.
 Kudos to Professor Bloch for offering a well-articulated entry in what I hope will become a lively ongoing conversation.